CLOSE X

 The Margaret Mitchell “House” and An Unusual Cemetery

-I’m not a Gone With the Wind fanatic like my wife (who, unfortunately, wasn’t with me) but I did find the short tour interesting, learning that Mitchel did nothing to enhance the family name, instead being considered risqué and wild for her time.
+I’m not a Gone With the Wind fanatic like my wife (who, unfortunately, wasn’t with me), but I did find the short tour interesting.
+I learned that Mitchel did nothing to enhance the family name, instead being considered risqué and wild for her time.

-Later I dropped by Oakland Cemetery (not an indoor activity in Atlanta, I’m afraid), which turned out to be one of the most scenic cemeteries I’ve ever seen.
-If it weren’t for the tombstones you would think you were in some beautiful city park.
-It took me a while, and several requests to people I passed along the way, before I found Mitchell’s grave.
+Later, I dropped by Oakland Cemetery (which is not an indoor activity in Atlanta, I’m afraid, unless you’re among the deceased), one of the most scenic cemeteries I’ve ever seen.
+If it weren’t for the tombstones, you would think you were in a beautiful city park.
+It took me a while and several requests to people I passed along the way before I found Mitchell’s grave.

-The cemetery is on the National Register of Historic Places and when I passed the caretaker’s cottage I was surprised to learn that private events – including dinners, birthdays, weddings and family reunions – are held in the cemetery as well as a number of special events including, among others, “Tunes from the Tombs: A Festival of Music and Spirits,” the “Run Like Hell 5K” and, of course, “Capturing the Spirit of Oakland” Halloween tours.
+The cemetery is on the National Register of Historic Places, and when I passed the caretaker’s cottage, I was surprised to learn that private events—including dinners, birthdays, weddings, and family reunions—are held in the cemetery.
+There are also a number of special events, including, among others, “Tunes from the Tombs: A Festival of Music and Spirits,” the “Run Like Hell 5K,” and, of course, “Capturing the Spirit of Oakland” Halloween tours.

 The Jimmy Carter Center